HariLionelMessi/chatapplication/README.md

 # About

-The "RSSS-Chat-Connect-App" is a social messaging platform developed in Kotlin using Firebase.
+The "Chat-Connect-App" is a social messaging platform developed in Kotlin using Firebase.
 With this app, users can sign up using their Gmail ID and password, and start chatting with other users who have also signed up.
 This app provides a convenient and easy-to-use way for people to connect with each other.

 # Tools used